httptoolkit/browser-launcher/README.md

 - *Boolean* `options.detached` - if true, then killing your script will not kill the opened browser
 - *Array|String* `options.noProxy` - An array of strings, containing proxy routes to skip over
 - *Boolean* `options.headless` - run a browser in a headless mode (only if **Xvfb** available)
 - *String|null* `options.profile` - path to a directory to use for the browser profile, overriding the default.
-Null to force use of the default system profile (Chromium-based browsers only).
+Use `null` to force use of the default system profile (supported for Firefox & Chromium-based browsers only).
+Note that configuration options like `proxy` & `prefs` can't be used in Firefox with the default system profile.
 - *Function* `callback(err, instance)` - function fired when started a browser `instance` or an error occurred

 ### `launch.browsers`